Parallel-in-Time/qmat/README.md

 [![PyPI - Downloads](https://img.shields.io/pypi/dm/qmat?logo=pypi)](https://pypistats.org/packages/qmat)

-`qmat` is a python package to generate matrix coefficients related to Collocation methods, Spectral Deferred Corrections (SDC), and more general multi-stages time-integration methods (like Runge-Kutta, etc ...).
+`qmat` is a python package to generate matrix coefficients related to Collocation methods, Spectral Deferred Corrections (SDC), and more generally for Runge-Kutta methods.

 It allows to generate $Q$-coefficients for multi-stages methods (equivalent to Butcher tables) :